Leberwurscht/chunkiter/README.md

 array_transformed = np.fft.fft(array, axis=1)
 ```

-But if the array does not fit into memory this will fail.
-But you can use python generator expressions nicely to go through the array in chunks of 1024x8192 (130 MB):
+If the array does not fit into memory, this will fail.
+However, you can use python generator expressions nicely to go through the array in chunks of 1024x8192 (130 MB):

 ```python
 import numpy as np